How To Choose The Best RC Helicopter Motor For Your Needs

 The weight and power ratio is an important consideration when matching the motor to your helicopter.
 A motor that is too weak for the weight of the helicopter may struggle to generate sufficient lift and result in poor performance.
 On the other hand, a motor that is too powerful for the weight of the helicopter may lead to instability or difficulty controlling the aircraft.
 Seek recommendations or consult the manufacturer’s guidelines to ensure you select a motor that provides the appropriate power for your helicopter’s weight.

-See also Top Ways To Minimize The Noise Of Your RC Heli
+See also Choosing The Right Transmitter For Your RC Heli

 Helicopter Performance